leharris3/leharris3.github.io/_posts/2026-02-08-ml-concepts-perceptrons.md

   <img src="/assets/img/ml-concepts/perceptron_learning.gif" width="500"/>
 </div>

 Miraculously, our work here is done!
 We have successfully defined and trained one of the essential models in modern AI with just a few concepts and lines of pseudo-code.
-While the Perceptron has some remarkable properties, namely a guarantee of convergence under the right conditions, a single neuron suffers some key limitations. *First and foremost, how do we model datasets that can **not** be separated by a single plane?* The answer is simple: we chain multiple neurons together into a "Multi-Layer Perceptron (MLP)"!
+While the Perceptron has some remarkable properties, namely a guarantee of convergence under the right conditions, a single neuron suffers some key limitations. *First and foremost, how do we model datasets that can **not** be separated by a single plane?* The answer is simple: we chain multiple neurons together into a "Multi-Layer Perceptron (MLP)!"
 But, these will have to wait until *next week's* installment of ML Concepts.

 Thanks for reading!